TTimo/UE4-VR-Template/README.md

 https://docs.unrealengine.com/latest/INT/Engine/Blueprints/index.html

-If you are new to Virtual Reality programming you may also want to visit the official documentation for working with Virtual Reality equipment in Unreal Engine4.
+If you are new to Virtual Reality programming you may also want to visit the official documentation for working with Virtual Reality equipment in Unreal Engine 4.

-Unreal Engine 4: Virtual Reality Setup & Use https://docs.unrealengine.com/latest/INT/Platforms/VR/?lang=zh-CN
+Unreal Engine 4: Virtual Reality Documentation https://docs.unrealengine.com/latest/INT/Platforms/VR/?lang=zh-CN